ClientSDK/sriwijaya-ws-client-go/examples/sjwsv111/by-features/02.WsGeneratePNR/README.md

-# WsGeneratePNR: ...
-Method
+# WsGeneratePNR: Generate PNR (Booking) Method

-...
-(Ws...) is a service method to ... from Sriwijaya Air Web Service (SOAP) v.111 [[1](https://wsp.sriwijayaair.co.id:11443/wsdl.eticketv111/index.php)].
+Generate PNR/Booking (WsGeneratePNR) is a service method to make/generate booking (PNR) from Sriwijaya Air Web Service (SOAP) v.111 [[1](https://wsp.sriwijayaair.co.id:11443/wsdl.eticketv111/index.php)].

-> In this example you will learn about using  ...
-Method (Ws...) with Go (sjwsdk111 package).
+> In this example you will learn about using Generate PNR/Booking Method (WsGeneratePNR) with Go (using sjwsdk111 package).

 The following are the sections available in this guide.